 How is Stand Up Paddling different from surfing?

-Stand up paddling is relatively easy to learn and requires little in the way of materials and special weather conditions (such as wind or waves when surfing), especially compared to other water sports.
+Stand up paddling is relatively easy to learn and requires little material and special weather conditions (such as wind or waves when surfing), especially compared to other water sports.

 As a stand up paddler, you can enjoy a small tour on a calm lake, do it as fitness training, or surf the waves as a more extreme sport.
 The variety offered by stand up paddling is unique.